rmathena79/breaker-bot/README.md

 Keys
     ID
     Key Type ID
+    Key Value
 Files
     ID
     Source ID
     Encoder ID
     Key ID (nullable)
     Relative Path

+To be fully normalized -- I should probably have tables for titles and urls too

 This makes sense if I'm going to encode whole files.
 Which would be nice.
 Might want to compress the parent folder.